revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

   <summary> <b>Show Answer</b></summary>
 <blockquote>

-Java is one of the most popular high level programming languages.
-For example, its used to create mobile application like Netflix, Twitter, Spotify, and many more.
-Also, used in the server applications.
+Java is one of the most popular high level programming languages.For example, its used to create mobile application like Netflix, Twitter, Spotify, and many more.Also, used in the server applications.

 </blockquote>
 </details>

 ---

-2. What is the JDK?
+2.What is the JDK?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)